What is the Arlington Chamber of Commerce?

 Yes!
 The Chamber values our nonprofit members, which are an integral and defining component of our community.
 Nonprofits join the Chamber for a variety of reasons and consider the Chamber to be their avenue to the local business community.
 Your Chamber affiliation can help you secure donations, source volunteers, find Board members and promote your cause and good work.
 The Chamber’s Community Action Committee is especially focused on the relationship between the for-profit and nonprofit sectors.

 How does the Chamber involve young professionals?
 Are there any specific programs geared toward early-career members?

 Nobody values young professionals more than the Arlington Chamber.
 Instead of segmenting our young professionals, we take steps to ensure that they are fully integrated across all levels of the Chamber and its activities.
 Young professionals serve as Board members and Committee Chairs, and their contributions and perspectives are felt throughout the organization.
 The Chamber aims to serve all generations, and we’re grateful for everyone’s involvement.

 What does it cost to become a member?

 The Chamber works hard to keep membership dues low and affordable for all types of businesses.
 Therefore, membership dues vary based on the size of business and industry.
 Our Membership page outlines our tiered dues structure.
-The best way to find out membership rates for your business is to contact our Membership Director.
+The best way to find out membership rates for your business is to contact our Senior Director of Membership.
 There are also options for monthly debit payment, for those interested in paying their membership dues in smaller increments.